-Sinistar is one of the older HelmetGate lines and departs a bit from the sanitized feel you get after a too many line on Melting Mud.
+Sinistar is one of the older HelmetGate lines which departs a bit from the sanitized feel you get after climbing one too many lines on Melting Mud.
 Expect a bit of gnar, a (fair) bit of sand, big moves, ugly old bolts and an assload of fun and pump on this one.

-The black rock at the bottom is Devils Castle-ish, the white rounded choss in the middle is reminescent of Ibex's eroded caves, and the headwall feels like typical pockety helmetgate.
+The black rock at the bottom is Devils Castle-ish, the white rounded choss in the middle is reminiscent of Ibex's eroded caves, and the headwall feels like typical pockety HelmetGate.

 The start is a bit in your face and the hardest moves on the route might be right off the ground (they won't feel bad at all when fresh).
 Clip the ancient bolt and make your way through blocky sidepulls and a few long moves until your reach the chossier rock/chossiest rock divide below the start of the overhanging section.

 Catch a rest, ask for the protection of whatever deity you believe in and fire up the roof using jugs that have been defying erosion and gravity for way too long.